yotorng/bookish-rhizome/content/The Library/Library Shelf.md

 - Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants by Robin Wall Kimmerer ✿
 - Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism by Sarah Wynn-Williams
 - Martyr! by Kaveh Akbar
+-  [[Everything for Everyone |Everything for Everyone: An Oral History of the New York Commune, 2052–2072]] by Eman Abdelhadi, M.E.
+O'Brien ✿

 # 2024